 Whenever there’s a transition from one kind of demand to another, the creative destruction can be painful.
 That’s true in all types of business, from blue-collar manufacturing to white-collar professional services.

-There are a lot of thriving factories in the United States.
+There are a lot of thriving factories in the United States, Canada, and England.
 Just not as many as there used to be.
 And fewer new ones are starting up each year.

 If you’re an uneducated factory working whose specialized skills are limited, you can do one of three things.
 1) Delay the reckoning by moving away from the dead city/town you’re in, 2) give up, or 3) adapt.
-(By earning less than you used to, by getting more education, by training in a specialized area that can’t be outsourced to a cheap labor country.)
+(By earning less than you used to, by getting more education, by training in a specialized area that can’t be outsourced to a cheap-labor country, etc..)

-There are still a lot of thriving magazines in the English-speaking world and there are still a fair number of thriving newspapers.
+For travel writers, there are still a fair number of thriving print magazines in the English-speaking world and a few newspapers with a travel section.
 Just not as many as there used to be.
 And fewer new ones are starting up each year.

 In both the factory and the freelance world, simply being a cog in the production line used to pay off.
-Now trying to do the job that lots of other people can do for less means dying a slow financial death.
+Now trying to do the job that lots of other people can do for less—or maybe an AI bot can do for next to nothing—means dying a slow financial death.

 In this pandemic environment we’re in, the need to adjust has become more urgent.
 We’re seeing more and more shuttered print publications, for a start.
 Any writer who is doing well has learned to adapt.
 Freelancers are writing about road trips and domestic travel or are adding work from an entire other subject area.
 Travel bloggers are tweaking and pivoting to ride out the current reality of limited travel and closed borders.

 Trying to write for airline magazines is like looking for work at a U.S. computer-building company.
 Pitching articles about Americans traveling to Europe in this current environment is like trying to find work as a bartender at a nightclub.